PublicisSapient/accelerated-news/docs/folder-structure.md

 independent of the others.
 This implies that any models (data structures), components, contexts and services needed by the feature should be contained within the associated page folder.
-For example, the diagram below shows some files that may be contained in the "Headlines" page folder:
+For example, the diagram below shows some files that may be contained in the `HeadlinesPage` folder:

 ```
 /src
   /pages
-    /Headlines
+    /HeadlinesPage
-      headlines components
+      headlines page components
-      headlines contexts
+      headlines page contexts
-      headlines models
+      headlines page models
       ...
 ```